 In May 2013, the American Psychiatric Association published the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The Medical Council of Canada has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.

 Objectives for the Qualifying Examination

 When creating the MCCEE questions, the MCC’s test committees are guided by the Objectives for the Qualifying Examination, a document that outlines what candidates must know for any MCC examination.
 For this reason, the Objectives may be useful in your MCCEE preparation.
 We recommend you go through each clinical presentation and carefully read the related objectives.
 If you feel your knowledge or skill for any given objective is weak, this could indicate that you need further study in that area.

-The MCC has compiled a list of reference books and online reference materials that may be useful in preparing for the MCCEE.
+The MCC has compiled a list of reference books and online reference materials that may be helpful in preparing for the examination.